The Genius 9600 is a brilliant electric toothbrush.

 - Bluetooth connectivity & Oral-B app – Clever as it is, it requires changing habits that many of us have formed over many years.
 The position detection is a bit flakey and takes practice to master.

 - Proprietary connector – The travel case and charging stand uses a proprietary mains adapter rather than a more universal and readily available option like micro USB.
-Thus you need to take this with you too when travelling.
+Thus you need to take this with you too when traveling.

 - Price – This is not a cheap brush.
 It is the most premium so you are paying more for it and for many it may offer features that will never be used.